Apple pressing event September 2021

 The theme of this year’s Bus Stop Art is~”Sea & Space, Stars & Skies”~open to all ages!

 Let your imagination run free and create something over the summer.
 This can be a collage, a painting, a drawing or something in papier-mâché.
-Entries can be left in the box at the front door of 3 Tyninghame Mains.
-Remember to put your name on the back of your entry.
+Remember to put your initials on the back of your entry.
 Children can also add their age.

 There will be prizes and everyone can vote for their favourites.

-Closing date for entries is 3rd September 2021.
-On show in the bus stop from 5th September 2021.
+Closing date for entries is Sunday 12th September 2021.
+On show in the bus stop from Monday 13th September 2021.
+We are now delaying this by one week as swallows are still nesting and raising chicks!
+New deadline is Sunday 19th September.

 Easter in Tyninghame 2-4 April 2021